codehub-learn/angular-starter-kit/README.md

 ## Getting started 🚀

-To verify that you have setup your local environment correctly, follow the next steps.
+To verify that you have setup your local environment correctly, follow the steps below.

 1. Clone this repository locally by running the command: